wmww/repo-manager/repo-json.md

 An array of strings, where each string is one line in the repo's `.git/info/exclude` file.
 The lines added to the exclude file start with `# <repo-manager>` and end with `# </repo-manager>`.

 ## `name`
-Name of the repo, defaults to the name of the directory the `repo.json` file is.
+Name of the repo, defaults to the name of the directory the `repo.json`, or the origin remote URL.

 ## '//` (comment)
 Like npm, repo-manager allows a `//` key for comments